The secret handbook of fast fashion: why many brands sound the same | Placevo

 And best of all, it doesn't require much thought.

-Doesn’t matter if the piece has no soul.
+It doesn't matter if the piece has no soul.

 Doesn't matter if it's identical to the next.